adrianhacker-pdx/MKR-holder-DAI-gest/2020/Week 11.md

 * MKR auctions will soon begin selling lots of 250 MKR with a starting bid of 50,000 Dai.
 Auctions that are not won will be reduced in price by 20% until the lot sells.
 MKR auctions will continue until the system debt is paid.

 * The state of the peg has been running high with a seven day max at $1.22.
 People have been turning to the DAI stablecoin during this time of extreme price volatility.
 This is a good sign showing that the uncapitalized debt is not affecting the value of Dai.
-Allows more time to

 DAI-hard Digits